sjlawson/py_automation/README.md

 1. Create a new directory in al_py_automation (e.g. al_py_automation/al_visitor_site)
 1. Create a new directory in your appsuite folder called 'tests'
 1. You might need a 'resources' directory in your app suite to store config files or test input data
-1. Create a test (must start with 'test_): for example:
+1. Create a test (must start with 'test_):
+    - Please use human readable names for your tests.
+Ticket numbers are not enough to describe what you're doing for maximum readability by other engineers
+    - naming convention is CapitalCamelCase for class names and mixed snake_camelCase for functions;  __See example below__
     - Here is a sample test,
     ```python
     #common selenium library